devteam-zenhr/ZenHRDevelopers/_posts/2019-04-29-api-documentation.markdown

 #### example
 <pre> https://www.zenhr.com/integration/v1/employees?per_page=15 </pre>

-since we are paginating the data, you need to specify which page you want to request using <b> page </b> param, if you did not pass this param we response with the first page
+since we are paginating the data, you need to specify which page you want to request using <b> page </b> param, if you did not pass this param we will respond with the first page

 #### example
 <pre> https://www.zenhr.com/integration/v1/employees?per_page=15&page=2 </pre>